describo/describo.github.io/src/docs/guide/tutorials/transcribing-content.md

 When you navigate to the transcription tab you will see a 3 pane layout.
 In the first pane is the file browser showing only images in your folder.
 As this section works with image files, only those files will be shown in the file browser.
-Supported file types are files with the extension 'jpg', 'jpeg', 'webp' or 'png'.
+Supported file types are files with the extension 'jpg', 'jpeg', 'webp' or 'webp'.

-<ImageComponent src="/images/tutorial-transcribing-content/transcribe1.png"></ImageComponent>
+<ImageComponent src="/images/tutorial-transcribing-content/transcribe1.webp"></ImageComponent>

 Get started by selecting an image file.
 The file will be loaded into the middle panel and the third panel will become a text editor.

-<ImageComponent src="/images/tutorial-transcribing-content/transcribe2.png"></ImageComponent>
+<ImageComponent src="/images/tutorial-transcribing-content/transcribe2.webp"></ImageComponent>

 At this point you can immediately start transcribing the content of the image into the editor window in the right hand panel.